-The Deans Summit meets annually.
-To make continuing progress between annual meetings, deans and directors form topically focused working groups.
-These groups convene regularly to explore tactical ways Schools of Public Service can innovate and advance select priorities—either programmatically, on campus, or through external facing activities and communications.
-The group established three working groups for 2021: addressing structural racism, engaging active public servants, and strengthening democratic institutions.
-Please check back in January for an updated list of 2022 working groups.
+The Deans Summit convenes annually.
+To make progress between annual meetings, deans and directors form topically focused working groups.
+These groups explore tactical ways schools of public service can innovate and advance select priorities—through curricular reform, programmatic initiatives, on- and cross-campus activities, or external facing communications.

-For more information about the Deans Summit please contact Anna Wallman at firstname.lastname@example.org.
+For more information about the Deans Summit please contact Adaobi Oguagha at firstname.lastname@example.org.